pitchmuc/aepp/docs/fieldGroupManager.md

 ## Field Group Manager methods

-The different methods available for Field Group Manger will be available below.
+The different methods available for Field Group Manager will be available below.

 ### setTitle
 Set a name for the Field Group.\